Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 05 Informal Report.md

 #### In-Depth Gate Analysis
 - The gate we'll select for in-depth analysis is our OR gate, represented in figure 1c.

-- Evaluate the accepted logic gate symbol for the selected gate.
-	- Is it sensible?
-That is, does its form help in expressing the gateʼs functionality (e.g., truth table)?

-The form of the OR gate is in the shape of a right bracket.
-This converges the two lines into a single vertical line and that vertical line is passed out of the front.
-We feel this is a better representation of the OR operation than the curved arrow.
-It  is also more accessible, because

-	- Is it aesthetically pleasing?
-Why?
-(Note: this is a personal opinion)
 - Evaluate and discuss your novel logic gate symbol for the selected gate.
 	- Is it sensible?
 Does its form help in expressing the gateʼs functionality or is it sensible in another way?

+ - The form of our OR gate is in the shape of a right bracket.
+		- This converges the two lines into a single vertical line and that vertical line is passed out of the front.
+We feel this is a better representation of the OR operation than the curved arrow.
+		- The 90 degree angles also make it easier to draw and represent.
+	- It is aesthetically pleasing because of our 90 degree angles and right bracket design.
+		- The two lines going inside of the bracket and then passing out as one line is nice to look at.

 		- Compare and contrast the sensibility of your novel symbol to the accepted symbol.
 Make the case for how it might be better, and/or how it might be worse.
 	- Is it aesthetically pleasing?
 Why?
 (Note: this is a personal opinion)
 		- Compare and contrast the aesthetics of your novel symbol to the accepted symbol.
 Make the case for how it is aesthetically better, and/or how it is worse, in your view